h1801/Virtual_Tour/README.md

 ### Project Update
 Till now we have completed the following stages.
 1. Software Requirement Specifications
-2. Prototyping
+2. Prototyping<br />
-And Remaining Stages are going on.
+Remaining Stages are going on.